fpenunuri/ErrorPropRepo/OctaveF/Readme.txt

 e) folder "06FunEx":
 CouplerPoint4R, CouplerPointSPH4R, print_mat, rposD, rposDX, sph4r_vars

-Although care has been taken on writing the code, there is not guaranteed to be free of error.
-The use of the dual classes it is entirely at the user's risk and the author disclaims all liability.
+Although care has been taken in writing the code, there is no guarantee that it is free of errors.
+The use of the dual classes is entirely at the user's risk, and the author disclaims all liability.

 F. Peñuñuri